Virginia Tech® home

 Yes!
 AMD Processors are known to be reliable, fast, and compatible and are included as part of the acceptable requirement.

-All incoming students are expected to meet our current hardware requirements, regardless of level.
+All incoming students are expected to meet the current hardware requirements, regardless of level.

 Do you still have questions?